40fathoms/40fathoms/README.md

 <p align="center">
   👋 Hello!
 My name is João Paulo.
-Licentiate degree in physics, master's in Molecular Sciences and a front-end developer.
+Undergraduate degree in physics, master's in Molecular Sciences and a front-end developer.
 I'm a goal-oriented, team player worker.
 What motivates me the most is creating a solid product, focusing on excellent user experience.
 I enjoy working with React, Next.js, TypeScript and GraphQL.
 </p>
 <p align="center">
   Want to know more about my work? <a href="https://portfolio-40fathoms.vercel.app/">Check my portfolio</a>.